Why is smoking so bad for you?

 There are more than 4,000 other chemicals in cigarettes, many of which are cancer causing.

 These include arsenic (poison), ammonia (toilet cleaner), acetone (nail polish remover), butane (lighter fuel), methanol (rocket fuel), DDT (insecticide), polonium 210 (radioactive fallout) and cadium (car battery fuel).

 Why is smoking so bad for me?

-In Ireland around 5,000 people die each year from smoking related illnesses.
-Cigarette smoke has an affect on nearly every organ in the body, causes many diseases and has a negative impact on your health in general.
+In Ireland, around 100 people die each week from smoking related illnesses.
+That's more than 5,000 a year.
+Cigarette smoke has an affect on nearly every organ in the body, causes many diseases and has a negative impact on your mental health and your health in general.

 People may smoke for any number of reasons:

 - Some are curious about it and want to give it a try